stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 ### MsBuild path option

-By default stryker tries to autodiscover msbuild on your system.
-If stryker fails to discover the correct msbuild you may supply the path to msbuild manually with this option.
+By default Stryker tries to autodiscover msbuild on your system.
+If Stryker fails to discover the correct msbuild you may supply the path to msbuild manually with this option.

 Example: